naturalis/nba-docs/NBA Service descriptions.rst

 *Responses*

  *basic response structure*
-  The xsd structure of a taxon response can be viewed here (document reference to be added, reengineer xsd structure from xml with xml spy).
+  The basic structure of the responses can be viewed in the subsequent example section.

 .. _examples:

 *Examples*